Just a scene from the last days of Kőszeg’s siege in 1532:

 There are two legends about beating back this last assault.
 According to Paolo Giovio, the Turks saw St. Marton with a fiery sword in his hand riding from the sky and he frightened the victorious Ottomans.
 He said he had heard this story in Vienna, right after the siege.
 On the other hand, a historian called Bariska István says that Captain Jurisics wrote to Ferdinand on 30 August 1532 that when the Turks got into the castle, “they heard the wailing of our women and children and from this, they thought that we had hidden armed soldiers into the houses so they got frightened”.

 As it was, the Turks had been storming the walls mightily ever since dawn and were pushing back the defenders, even Captain Jurisics received a wound.
 Everything was hopeless, the enemy was in the castle already.
 Legend says that the folks in Kőszeg held a Holy Mass at 5 o’clock in the morning in the Saint Jakab church.
 They wanted to get prepared for certain death, and at the same time, they wanted to witness the wedding of Markó Bálint and his bride, Margit.
 The bride was dressed in her best dress and the people took on their brightest clothes, too.
 In the meantime, the defenders could not stop the Turks and were forced back until the church’s wall.

 Seeing this, Markó Bálint took his sword and joined the soldiers but his bride followed him with a drawn sword.
 The people poured out of the church and rushed to the help of the yelling, screaming bride who attacked the enemy like an avenging angel.
 Margit wanted to defend her love by all means and she was slaughtering the enemy.
-On her heels, the folks were so loud that the foe got frightened from this unexpected sight, and turning their back, they fled.
+On her heels, the folks were so loud that the foe got frightened by this unexpected sight, and turning their back, they fled.
 What a surreal scene.